pmdevita/XPS15-7590-Hackintosh/README.md

 If you are using a different processor or display, your mileage may vary.
 From what I have read, the OLED panel is having brightness control problems right now.

-## Installation

-Follow whichever Clover installation path you use and then replace the CLOVER folder in the EFI with this one

 ## What's working/not working

 ### Working